nhsconnect/nhslogin/src/interface-spec-doc-6.md

 The Client sends the request for a FIDO UAF Registration Request Message using HTTP GET.

-The Access Token obtained from an OpenID Connect Authentication Request MUST be sent as a Bearer Token using the Authorization header field, per Section 2 of [OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750).
+The Access Token obtained from an OpenID Connect Authentication Request **must** be sent as a Bearer Token using the Authorization header field, per [OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750), s2.

 The following is a non-normative example of a regRequest Request: